sandipsahoo2k2/my/articles/engineering/simple_resume.md

 ### Visit John Doe's Homepage (ft.
 Single-Page Resume)

-In today’s fast-paced world single-page applications are on high demand isn't it ?
-That's why angular, react or Vue as a skills are in high demand too — Why should your resume be any different ?
-A clean, concise single-page resume is the modern way to stand out online.
+In today’s fast-paced world **single-page applications** are on high demand isn't it ?
+I visited the popular John Doe's homepage, I started thinking — Why should a portfolio / resume be any different ? **A clean, concise single-page brand is the modern way to stand out online**.
+So, this week, I created this simple and innovative platform that lets you effortlessly showcase your portfolio, resume, or articles—without any need for hosting or technical setup. _I believe every linkedIn professional must have a "Visit my link" like this cover._

-I bet you might have seen thousands of single page portfolios too.
-This has become a trend to add a website link to linkedin/facebook/instagram now a days.
-You might have seen many who you follow take the pride in showing their "Visit my website", "Visit my blog", "Read my article" links to their personal page, blog or sites etc right?
-Have you thought of having one for your self ?
-Don't worry if you don't have.
-I have something exciting for you today.
+I bet you’ve come across countless single-page portfolios.
+It’s become a trend to add website links to LinkedIn, Facebook, or Instagram profiles.
+Many people proudly share links like "Visit my website", "Visit my blog" or "Read my article" to showcase their personal pages, blogs, or websites. **Have you ever thought about having one for yourself?** Don’t worry if you don’t have one yet—I’ve got something exciting for you today. _I believe every student or professional should have a LinkedIn link that says "View my resume" or "Visit my portfolio."._

-I think we all have something special to share with the world around us.
-I thought why not I build a simple app which would help people share resume or portfolio or may be a poem without even worrying about building/hosting a site.
+Everyone is unique, and we all have something special to share with the world.
+So let’s share our personal brand with pride.

-You will be surprised how fast John Doe built this resume and published, we just have to copy what he did following few steps when you are ready.
+You will be surprised how quickly it can be done. **Let's take a peak at John Doe's public homepage**, we just have to copy what he did.
+You might argue how is it better than others paid and head aching platforms, try it yourself.
+No tools, no money, and it’s done in no time :) Ok enough talking "let'do it" ->

 - Visit https://publichome.page/simpleresume, to see John Doe's clean and concise resume.